matthewfernst/Late-Residual-Connections/README.md

 python3 -m pip install -r requirements.txt
 ```

-### Running the Notebook

-To run the notebook, simply go to the [LateResidualConnections.ipynb](Code/LateResidualConnections.ipynb) and run the
-notebook as normal.
-To change the experiment parameters, you can edit the parameters in the notebook in the last cell.

 ### Running the Script

-To run the script, run [run_notebook_script.py](Code/run_notebook_script.py).
+To run the script, run [run_experiment_script.py](Code/run_experiment_script.py).
 This script has argument parasing to change the following parameters

     - "--width": The widths of the networks.
     - "--depths": The depths of the networks.